elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

 ![2105_10_1.PNG]({{site.baseurl}}/img/2105_10_1.PNG)

-Openflow is a communicaiton interface between the control adn data plane of an SDN acrhitecture
+Openflow is a **communication interface** between the control and data plane of an SDN acrhitecture
 - Openflow switch componenets: Flow table
--A packet trhough open flow switch
+- A packet through open flow switch

 # Virtualisation
-- APplication of SDN
+- Application of SDN
 - Virtualisation
 	- Abstraction between physical resource and logical representation
 - Can be implemented in various layers of computer system or network